Akkai Padmashali

 Akkai Padmashali is an Indian transgender activist, motivational speaker, and singer.
-For her work in activism she has received the Rajyotsava Prashasti, the second highest civilian honor of the state of Karnataka, and an honorary doctorate from the Indian Virtual University for Peace and Education.
+For her work in activism, she has received the Rajyotsava Prashasti, the second highest civilian honor of the state of Karnataka, and an honorary doctorate from the Indian Virtual University for Peace and Education.
 She is also the first transgender person in Karnataka to register their marriage.

 Early life and career

-Assigned male at birth, Padmashali is from Bangalore.
+Padmashali is from Bangalore.
 Her father was in the airforce and her mother is a homemaker.
-Padmashali tried her best to conform to the assigned gender identity, until she tried to kill herself at the age of 12.
+Padmashali tried her best to conform to her assigned male gender role, culminating in a suicide attempt at the age of 12.
 Gradually, she disclosed to her brother about her gender identity.
 While travelling to school, she would watch trans women near Cubbon Park, Bangalore and she wanted to be like them.
 She spoke in an interview about how her parents would get angry and chide her every time she used to wear her sister's clothes or play with girls, which resulted in making her childhood a really confused one.
 It was her brother who tried to convince their parents, who refused to understand and accept the way she is.
 They would take her to doctors and other specialists.
 Padmashali had to drop her studies after tenth grade.
 Later, she was forced to go into sex work, which she continued for four years.
 That's when she got in touch with other transgender persons and was able to empathize with their experiences.

 In an interview, Padmashali said, "I did not choose to become an anti-social element or unwanted person to the society.
 My fight was for 'Acceptance and Social Inclusion', for the transformation and the discrimination against biological sex which was with me since birth."
 Padmashali, in the company of other trans persons, realized that government policies weren't in favor of the transgender community and they face harsh inequality on various circumstances.

 On 1 November 2017 when former US President Barack Obama came for his visit to India, Akkai Padmashali was the first trans woman to be invited to be a part of the Town Hall.
 She had been invited to the White House prior to this in 2015, but at that time she could not attend.

 She is the first transgender person in the country who got a driving license stating her gender as female.
 Padmashali was also invited by the President of India to attend the swearing-in ceremony of the CJI of India.
 She is married to her long time partner, Vasu, a trans man.
 Padmashali is the first transgender person in Karnataka to register their marriage in Karnataka.